zslajchrt/zslajchrt.github.io/_posts/2015-08-22-developing-protean-applications-part3.md

 It is obvious that such an instantiation is unsustainable since the number of lines (boilerplate) grows exponentially with the number of dimensions.
-Unfortunately, there is currently no practical solution in Scala to cope with this problem.
+Unfortunately, there is currently no practical solution in Scala (and any other statically typed language) to cope with this problem.
 It is, after all, a phenomenon tightly connected with static type systems.

 Let us have a closer look at this problem.
 It is required that every item